Champions League: Bayern Munich mark a year of Flick with six in Salzburg | DW | 03.11.2020

 While most of the talk around the club at the moment surrounds David Alaba's future, this was about Bayern taking another step to defending their European title.

-Conceding inside the first four minutes was certainly a step back, as was Masaya Okugawa equalizing just after the hour mark, but like most goals against Bayern of late, they give little more than the illusion of victory.
+Conceding inside the first four minutes was certainly a step back, as was conceding an equalizer just after the hour mark with the game firmly in the balance, but like most goals against Bayern of late, they give little more than the illusion of victory.

-Bayern overcame spells of pressure, disallowed goals and penalties to destroy their opponents.
-Six goals don't reflect the game
+"I think for 75 minutes we went toe-to-toe with the best team in the world," Salzburg head coach Jesse Marsch said afterwards.

+The problem for Salzburg was in the final 15 minutes, the efforts of the previous 75 caught up with them.
+"It was like a dam breaking," Marsch said.